AI Dubbing is becoming

 The Language-Expansion Onramp May Replace "Voice Quality" as the Primary Tool Battleground

-The multi-language adoption gap within Perso AI's data (median 1, average 2.43, top 1% n=47 at 15) parallels the LTV multiplier thesis.
+The multi-language adoption gap shown in Finding 03 parallels the LTV multiplier thesis.
 Tools that make the move from 2 → 6 → 15 languages frictionless may outperform tools that compete only on voice quality.
 The "best AI voice" framing in mainstream coverage could be replaced by "fastest path to 10 languages" framing by mid-2027 — though this remains a directional prediction, not a forecast.

 How the Data Was Built — and What It Cannot Claim